petrostrak/golang-deep-dive/08/03-The-ioReader-and-ioWriter-interfaces/The io-Reader and io-Writer interfaces.md

 ### Reading text files
 A text file is the most common kind of file that you can find on a UNIX system.
 In this section, you will be shown how to read text files in three ways: line by line, word by word and character by character.

+### Reading a specific amount of data
+This technique is particularly useful when reading binary files, where you have to decode the data you read in a particular way.
+Nevertheless, this technique still works with text files.

+The logic behind this technique is as follows: you create a byte slice with the size you need and use that byte slice for reading.
+To make this more interesting, this functionality is going to be implemented as a function with two parameters.
+One parameter will be used to specify the amount of data you want to read, and the other parameter, which will have the `*os.FIle` type, will be used to access the desired files.
+The return value of that function will be the data you have read.